 This TV displays native 4k content perfectly, with no visible artifacts.

 This TV uses a BGR subpixel layout.
-It doesn't affect image quality, but it can cause blurry text in some applications when using the TV as a PC monitor.
+It doesn't affect image quality, but it causes blurry text in Windows applications that don't support ClearType when using the TV as a PC monitor.
 You can read more about it here.

 There are no signs of image retention after displaying a high-contrast image for ten minutes.
-However, this can vary between individual units.
+However, this varies between individual units.

 We don't expect VA panels to experience burn-in, as the VA panel in our long-term test appears to be immune.

-This TV uses Pulse-Width Modulation (PWM) to dim the backlight.
+This TV uses pulse width modulation, also known as PWM, to dim the backlight, and there's noticeable flicker at all backlight levels.
 It flickers at 480Hz in the 'Movie' Picture Mode, but it drops to 120Hz in the 'Dynamic', 'Standard', and 'Natural' modes.
-Enabling Picture Clarity also makes it flicker at 120Hz, and LED Clear Motion (BFI) drops the frequency further to 60Hz.
+Enabling Picture Clarity also makes it flicker at 120Hz, and the backlight-strobing feature, commonly known as black frame insertion, drops the frequency further to 60Hz.
+The 480Hz flicker isn't very noticeable, but 120Hz flicker bothers some people, and it causes duplication in motion.

-There's an optional Black Frame Insertion feature to improve motion clarity.
-It's backlight strobing, to be more precise, and it flickers at 60Hz when enabled.
-To use it, set LED Clear Motion to 'On'.
-Unfortunately, the timing is quite bad, which results in visible image duplication.
+There's an optional backlight strobing feature, commonly known as black frame insertion, to improve motion clarity.
+When enabled, it causes the backlight to flicker at 60Hz, regardless of which picture mode you're using.
+Unfortunately, the timing is quite bad, which results in visible crosstalk.
 Note that the BFI score is based on the flicker frequency, not the BFI's performance.

-This TV can interpolate lower frame rate content to make motion appear smoother, otherwise known as the 'Soap Opera Effect'.
-To use it, set Picture Clarity to 'Custom' and Judder Reduction to '10'.
+This TV has a feature that interpolates lower frame rate content to make motion appear smoother, otherwise known as the 'Soap Opera Effect'.
 It looks okay in quiet scenes, but there are noticeable artifacts when there's a lot of movement, and it stops interpolating altogether if it gets too intense.
+This causes a sudden change in frame rate, which is distracting in some cases.

 Due to the slower response times, the Samsung Q60A doesn't stutter much in low frame rate content.
-If you notice stuttering and it bothers you, enabling motion interpolation can help.
+If you notice stuttering and it bothers you, enabling motion interpolation reduces the amount of stutter.

-This TV can remove judder from 24p content and native apps, but not from 60p/i sources.
-To remove judder, leave Picture Clarity off.
+This TV can remove judder from 24p content and native apps, but not from 60p/i sources like a cable box.
+It's important for smooth motion when watching movies.